Giumartos/Multiple-instrument-periodogram/README.md

 The user only needs to insert a list with the name of the instruments used, the name of the file containing the data and frequency range to evaluate the data.

+## Data format
+A file consisting of the following columns: time, data, data error, intrument name.